Orlando Juvenile Crimes Attorneys

 Juveniles can be taken into custody for the same crimes committed by adults such as drug possession, petit theft, underage drinking, sex crimes, reckless driving, using a motor vehicle without authorization, shoplifting, and others.

 We have years of experience working with Florida’s juvenile justice system in both prosecution and defense.
 We can help you understand the legal process and what may be in store for your child.
 We have handled many juvenile charges and are highly experienced in handling virtually all types of underage violations.
 Case types we commonly handle include:

-- Defense Attorneys in Orlando Representing College Students
+- Defense Lawyers in Orlando Representing College Students

 - Florida Teen Court Information